balcortex/100_days_code_web_development/README.md

 ### HTML Input Elements - Pt.
 3

 Today, I continued learning about other input types: radio buttons, checkboxes, color pickers, and range sliders.

+## Day 138 - 2024/02/14

+### HTML Input Elements - Pt.
+4

+Today, I learned about other elements used for user input, the textarea and the select elements.